Plutonomicon/plutarch-plutus/docs/TYPES.md

      ]
   ]
 ```

 represents a sum type with 2 constructors.
 The first constructor has 2 fields- `_0`, and `_1`, with types `PInteger` and `PByteString` respectively.
 The second constructor has one field- `myField`, with type `PBool`.

+> Jack: two for 2

 > Note: It's convention to give names like `_0`, `_1` etc. to fields that don't have a canonically meaningful name.
 They are merely the "0th field", "1st field" etc.

 # PRecord

 You can define and use product ADTs, including records with named fields in Plutarch similar to Haskell's records.
-For a
-Haskell data type like
+For a Haskell data type like

 ```hs
 data Circle = Circle{